MartinSteinmayer/LanguageGarden/README.md

 ## 🎯 Our Mission

 Language Garden is an interactive 3D globe that strives to bring endangered and severely endangered languages back to life through AI voice technology.
-We're hope to use digital tools to ensure, that linguistic heritage never truly dies.
+We hope to use digital tools to ensure that linguistic heritage never truly dies.

 ### The Problem
 - **3,000+ languages** are critically endangered worldwide